1985 Pacific typhoon season: Typhoon Mamie

 On August 15, a tropical depression formed from the monsoon trough a short distance of northern Taiwan.
 It headed northeastward, becoming a tropical storm later that day.
 The building of the subtropical ridge to its east forced Mamie northwestward, where it became a typhoon on August 17.
 On August 18, the typhoon hit near Shanghai, China, and paralleled the east coast of China.
 The storm turned to the northeast, hit near Dairen, China, and dissipated on August 20.
 Mamie was responsible for 44 fatalities and heavy crop damage.
 Total damage amounted to US$13.7 million (1985 dollars).

 Typhoon Nelson (Ibiang)

 Typhoon Nelson, which developed on August 16, moved northwest until reaching typhoon intensity, when a blocking ridge turned the system more to the west.
 The cyclone brushed northern Taiwan on August 23 as a 90 mi/h typhoon.
 Later that day, it made landfall on eastern China before dissipating on August 24.
 Nelson caused 55 deaths and heavy damage across eastern China.
 In addition, the remnants of the storm stalled over the area, killing an additional 147 people.

+CMA Severe Tropical Storm Eighteen

+On August 19, a tropical depression formed off the northern coast of Taiwan per the China Meteorological Administration.
+It would move overland into mainland China the next day, weakening back to a disturbance.
+After moving inland, it would travel southwestward and meander for several days across the Gulf of Tonkin, before regaining tropical depression strength on August 23.
+The depression would veer to the east, eventually being classified as a tropical storm on August 25.
+It would shortly after reach peak intensity as a severe tropical storm, after which it would make landfall on the western side of the Leizhou Peninsula the following day.
+The storm would curve to the northwest and then back south, reemerging into the Gulf of Tonkin.
+By that time, it had weakened back into a disturbance, and what remained of the system dissipated on August 31.
+Despite its marginal intensity, it was not tracked by either the JMA or JTWC.